isc-projects/kea/doc/guide/dhcp4-srv.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 In some cases it is useful to limit the scope of a class to a
 shared network, subnet, or pool.
-There are two parameters for this,
+There are two parameters which are used
-which instruct the server to evaluate test expressions when required.
+to limit the scope of the class by instructing the server to evaluate test
+expressions when required.

-The first one is the per-class ``only-if-required`` flag which is false
+The first one is the per-class ``only-if-required`` flag, which is false
 by default.
 When it is set to ``true``, the test expression of the class
 is not evaluated at the reception of the incoming packet but later, and
 only if the class evaluation is required.